-- a mechanism for effectively regulating psychoactive substances before they reach the market; - public confidence about the risk profile of the psychoactive products legally available for sale; - controls on the availability of psychoactive products, including purchase age and place of sale; - information for consumers on product contents, dose and potency; - certainty on the status of psychoactive substances, reducing the risk that people will seek them through the black market, and giving the industry long-term financial confidence; - an equitable process that does not disadvantage one segment of the market over another by imposing onerous requirements on either import or domestic manufacture; and establish an enduring regime to replace interim measures, analogue and restricted substances provisions. - safer use, especially targeting at risk populations - flexible approach and incorporate new evidence to adapt to the arising challenges - respect for the principle of legal certainty31
+- a mechanism for effectively regulating psychoactive substances before they reach the market; - public confidence about the risk profile of the psychoactive products legally available for sale; - controls on the availability of psychoactive products, including purchase age and place of sale; - information for consumers on product contents, dose and potency; - certainty on the status of psychoactive substances, reducing the risk that people will seek them through the black market, and giving the industry long-term financial confidence; - an equitable process that does not disadvantage one segment of the market over another by imposing onerous requirements on either import or domestic manufacture; and an enduring regime to replace interim measures, analogue and restricted substances provisions;

+- safer use, especially targeting at-risk populations; - a flexible approach which incorporates new evidence to adapt to the arising challenges; - respect for the principle of legal certainty.31

-8.5 Potential regulatory model
+9.2 Potential regulatory model

-8.5.1 Overview
+9.2.1 Overview

-Notwithstanding the pervasive prohibitionist approach to NPS, the phenomenon has come at a particularly interesting time in the evolution of global attitudes to drug control.
+Notwithstanding the pervasive prohibitionist approach to NPS, the phenomenon has come at a particularly interesting time in the evolution of global attitudes to drug-control.
 The taboo on discussing alternatives to prohibition is beginning to break down and the value of rational and evidence-based drug policy is beginning to be recognised.
-The rise in NPS provides a fascinating opportunity to re-assess how we regulate drugs with minimising harms and maximising benefits at its core.
+The rise in NPS provides a fascinating opportunity to re-assess how we regulate drugs, with minimising harms and maximising benefits at its core.